Bhagwant Das: Life

-Raja Bhagwant Das was the eldest son of Raja Bharmal born in 1527 to his wife Phulvati of Mandore.
+Raja Bhagwant Das was the eldest son of Bharmal born in 1527 to his wife Phulvati of Mandore.

 At the event of his sister's marriage to Akbar in 1562, he was taken into the royal service by Akbar.
 He led several military expeditions of the Mughal Empire and was a respected noble in the Mughal court.
 He was notable for his sincere devotion and loyalty to Akbar having saved his life in the battle of Paronkh taking the bow meant to strike Akbar, on his chest.

-Bhagwant Das was one of the generals of Akbar, who awarded him a mansab (rank) of 5000 in 1585. and conferred him the title of Amir-ul-Umra (lit. 'chief noble').
+Bhagwant Das was one of the generals of Akbar, who awarded him a mansab (rank) of 5000 in 1585. and conferred upon him the title of Amir-ul-Umra (lit. 'chief noble').
 He fought many battles for Akbar, including battles in Punjab, Kashmir, and Afghanistan, and was also the governor of Kabul.
-Bhagwant Das soundly defeated the army of the Kashmiri king, Yousuf Shah Chak.
+Bhagwant Das was soundly defeated by the Kashmiri king, Yousuf Shah Chak.

-He married his daughter, Man Bai, to Prince Salim, who later assumed the throne as emperor Jahangir.
+Bhagwant married his daughter, Man Bai, to Prince Salim, who later assumed the throne as emperor Jahangir.
 Their child was Jahangir's eldest son, Khusrau Mirza.

 Death

 Shortly after attending the cremation of Todar Mal at Lahore, Bhagwant Das, having suffered from a bout of vomiting and strangury, died on 4 December 1589.
-At his time of time, Akbar issued a firman of condolence to his eldest son and successor, Man Singh I from Bhagawati Devi, in which were written king and gracious messages beyond all grounds and sent him with his own dresses of honor and a body-guardsman's horse.
-He further designated him the title of Raja at the account of his father's death.
+At the time of his death, Akbar issued a firman of condolence to his eldest son and successor, Man Singh I. The firman contained kind and gracious messages, and Akbar also sent him his own robes of honor and a bodyguard’s horse.
+Additionally, Akbar bestowed upon him the title of Raja in honor of his father’s passing.
 His second son, Madho Singh, became the ruler of Bhangarh.